modalpdx/Tiny104_USART/README.md

 ##CAVEATS:

-I have tested this using basic hardware and it has worked flawlessly.
+I have tested this using LEDs and a reed relay and it has worked flawlessly.

 The component I attached to the reed relay was another LED (I know, yawn).
-The relay is rated up to something like 29V DC and 125V AC, so there isn't much that can't be operated by a similar relay, at least in the USA.

-That said, I will add for my own peace of mind that you should not mess with AC appliances and relays unless you have a background in electronics or electrical engineering.
+My relay is rated up to something like 29V DC and 125V AC, so there isn't much that can't be operated by a similar relay, at least in the USA.
+That said, I will state for my own peace of mind that you should not mess with AC appliances and relays unless you have a background in electronics or electrical engineering.
 In other words, don't take your AC torch-lamp and splice the power cord through the relay!
 Bad!
 Only work with DC if possible.
-I'm fairly sure (but not positive) that appliances that have power bricks in their cords (sometimes called "wall warts") are DC, so maybe they're safer?
+I am fairly certain that appliances that have power bricks in their cords (sometimes called "wall warts") are DC, so maybe they're safer?
 I don't know.
 Check with someone that knows, don't take my word for it.
 And don't sue me if you ignore my advice and die.
 Thanks.

 Last bit: I set up all 8 pins of PORTA as output, but I don't think it's a good idea to actually enable all 8 pins at the same time.
 They're set as output and are ready to go for convenience more than practicality.
-If you plan on connecting 8 components to the 8 PORTA pins, please check the datasheet for output limits and make sure you're not pushing the MCU too hard.
+If you plan on connecting 8 components to the 8 PORTA pins, please check the datasheet for output current limitations and make sure you're not pushing the MCU too hard.
 You may be fine, but be careful.

 ##LICENSE: